MaahinVPanchal/odoo-expert/README.md

 ## Installation & Usage

-Assuming Supabase table name is `odoo_docs`.
+Assuming the table name is `odoo_docs`.
 If you have a different table name, please update the table name in the following SQL commands.

 ### Docker Compose Install